Sisler High School

-Sisler High School is the largest high school in the province of Manitoba with over 1,900 students.
+Sisler High School is the second largest high school in the province of Manitoba with over 1,800 students in grades 9-12.
 It was built in 1957 and is named after William James Sisler.

 Background

 As principal of Strathcona School in the North End of Winnipeg, W.J.
 Sisler was instrumental in helping new immigrant families adjust.
 He faced a great challenge in the fact that a majority of the students did not speak English; there were twenty-two countries of origin and eighteen language groups in his student body.
 In addition, many of his students came from areas where they were deprived of their right to an education.
 In his book Peaceful Invasion, W.J.
 Sisler says, "Once they understood the value of education that was freely offered to them they took full advantage of all that we could give them".
 He adapted the education system for his immigrant students, and the provincial government of Manitoba soon officially adopted his method of teaching.
 Sisler High School today has a large ESL (English as a Second Language) program.